-Autism is a spectrum of disorders characterized by marked abnormalities in communication and social interactions.
-Two common consistent findings are associated in children with this disorder are diminished oxygenation in specific areas of the brain and a chronic immunologically mediated inflammatory condition in the gut.
+Autism is a spectrum of disorders characterized by marked communication and social interactions abnormalities.
+Two common, consistent findings are associated with children with this disorder: diminished oxygenation in specific areas of the brain and a chronic immunologically mediated inflammatory condition in the gut.

 Current investigative therapies for autism attempt to reverse these abnormalities through administration of antibiotics, anti‐inflammatory agents, and hyperbaric oxygen.
 Unfortunately, none of these approaches address the root causes of oxygen deprivation and intestinal inflammation.